Miragon/miranum-platform/README.md

 * [License](#license)

 ## Use-Cases
+Miranum Platform is a solution for complex human task management workflows.
+With its unified Tasklist and JSON-based forms it represents a generic approach to task management, suitable for automating many different processes.
+Besides it provides all necessary components for task management purposes such as the Minio S3 storage as well as Keycloak.

+Even though Miranum Platform was created out of a project in the public sector it can be used versatile in many different industries.
+Whenever you deal with human task management and need a centralized Tasklist, Miranum Platform is a possible choice.

 ## Platform Overview
 Miranum Platform uses Camunda 7 as process engine with Polyflow for task handling.